APPLICATIONS FOR GOLDSMITHS’ FAIR 2024 WILL OPEN IN THE NEW YEAR

 • You will need to include details of specialist trades used (E.g. casting/polishing/ engraving).

 • You will need to answer questions about education and business in precious metals.

 • You will need to provide an artist’s statement.

 • An authentic body of work with an original voice

 • Excellent technical and finishing skills

-• A cohesive collection
+• A cohesive body of work

 • Commitment, professionalism, and ambition